-• BAAL and CUP have agreed to review the Seminar Series on a yearly basis.
-Check with CUP contacts that they are happy to continue to fund the next academic year's seminar.
+- BAAL and CUP have agreed to review the Seminar Series on a yearly basis.
+Check with the CUP contact (Victoria Willingale / victoria.willingale@cambridge.org) that the publisher is happy to continue to fund the next academic year's seminar. - Liaise with the BAAL Treasurer regarding the payment to be received from CUP for the seminar series (i.e., £2,000).